theeugenechong/tp/docs/UserGuide.md

 ```

 > ℹ️A similar output should be observed when an employee is registered, with the output now showing 'employee' instead of 'admin'.<br>
+> 💡 Just like when you are using any other app with a sign in feature, remember to record down your username and password somewhere (e.g. Sticky Notes, a password manager).<br>
 > ⚠️In order to be recorded as cOOPer's registered users, you are required to [log in](#login) after you register.
 Refer to [this](#signindetailstxt) section to find out more about how your credentials are stored.

 [⬆️ Back to top](#whats-in-this-user-guide)